Imported Prescription Medications

 Importation of Medications:

 The practice of importing foreign versions of U.S.-approved prescription medications from Canada and other countries is becoming increasingly common as U.S. citizens import these medications to save money.
-While the FDA does make some allowances for personal use, they also against the dangers of bypassing the federal regulations enacted for your safety.
+While the FDA does make some allowances for personal use, they are also against the dangers of bypassing the federal regulations enacted for your safety.
 Before choosing to purchase prescription medications from outside the United States, keep these considerations in mind:

 - When obtaining medications from both inside and outside the U.S., pharmacists are unable to check for dangerous drug interactions.